UrielGuy/bettercppsax/README.md

 # bettercppsax

-This repository hold bettercppsax, a headers only C++20 library (other than its dependencies) to help build efficient, easy and clean parsers for JSON and YAML files on top of industry standard SAX parsers.
+This repository hold bettercppsax, a headers only C++20 library (other than its dependencies) to help build efficient, easy and clean parsers for JSON files on top of industry standard SAX parsers.

 ## What is this all about?

 Most JSON and YAML parsing libraries use the DOM operation mode.
 DOM mean loading all of the data in a file into memory, in a relatively large data model.
-This both means holding all of the data in memory and at least two processing interations - one to load the JSON/YAML data, and one to go over the data structures.
+This both means holding all of the data in memory and at least two processing interations - one to load the JSON data, and one to go over the data structures.
 Alternatively, one can use the SAX parsing model.

 The SAX Parsing model is a model where tokens are parsed by a parser, and then passed on to the user code one by one.
-While fast and memory efficient, this requires the user to manage a lot of state to be able to parse effectively.
+While fast and memory efficient, this requires the user to manage a lot of state in order to parse effectively.
 This library helps abstract away all of the state managment, allowing engineers to write fast, efficient parsing of JSON and YAML into C++ data types.